podStation/fediverse-apis-playground/README.md

-# fediverse-apis-playground
+# Fediverse APIs Playground

-Fediverse APIs Playground
+This repository contains a collection and environment for Bruno, an open source application for API testing, with requests to interact with Fediverse instances.